dsc-courses/dsc80-2024-wi/tech_support.md

     start /wait "" Miniforge3-Windows-x86_64.exe /InstallationType=JustMe /RegisterPython=0 /S /D=%UserProfile%\Miniforge3
     ```

+Make sure to run this command in the same folder that `Miniforge3-Windows-x64_64.exe` is!
+If that's not the folder that your command line interface is looking in, you'll need to `cd` there first, e.g. `cd C:\Users\surajrampure\Desktop` if that file is on your Desktop.

 ### Step 2: Download [`environment.yml`](https://github.com/dsc-courses/dsc80-2024-wi/blob/gh-pages/resources/environment.yml)

 [This file](https://github.com/dsc-courses/dsc80-2024-wi/blob/gh-pages/resources/environment.yml) contains the necessary details to configure your environment.
 If you take a look at it, you'll see that it contains a specific Python version (`python=3.8`) along with specific package versions (like `pandas==1.3.3` and `requests==2.31.0`, for example).